If you're learning Chinese then you might be curious about Chinese speaking countries around the world.

 During the Chinese Civil War, the Republic of China under the Kuomintang was defeated by the Communist Party of China.
 As a result, the Kuomintang fled the mainland for Taiwan, and the island has styled itself the Republic of China ever since.

-The linguistic situation in Taiwan is complex.
+The linguistic situation in Taiwan is complex, as you'll discover in my post – what language is spoken in Taiwan?
 But Taiwanese Mandarin is used for business and education and also functions as the de facto official language.

 It varies slightly in pronunciation and vocabulary from mainland Putonghua, but the two are practically 100% mutually intelligible.
 If you travel to Taiwan and speak Mandarin, you will be understood everywhere you go – although many people speak English there too.